Join the Community

 3.30pm – 5.00pm: Topic 3 – UniSport 10 Year Vision

-Workshop, facilitated by Andrew Larrett of Strategem, to gain insight from members on what UniSport might look like in 10 years’ time and how it serves its members.
+Andrew Larrett, Managing Director and Founder of Strategem Holdings, facilitated a workshop on what UniSport will look like in 10 years’ time and how it will serve its members.

 Coordinators Stream

-The first part of the session will cover national to international opportunities and pathways, including:
+The first part of the session covered a range of topics, including:

 -Introducing Australian and New Zealand University Sport Series